Fiscal Terms

 Cash Payment

-Cash payment to the the Federal and State Governments is 10 per cent of the gross production.
+Cash payment to the Federal and State Governments is 10 per cent of the gross production.

 Cost Recovery Ceiling